NarcoMarshDev/MpTestEmpty/README.md

 # MpTestEmpty
-Arma Reforger MpTest.ent without the extra manager entities
+Arma Reforger MpTest.ent without the extra manager entities and not read only